 “I would like to thank all of the volunteers for taking their time to make the decorations and dress the tree.
 We are so pleased that local people are included in all aspects of enterprise here at the centre, it’s really lovely to see everyone involved at such a special time of year.”

-The Community Enterprise for Success Project is receiving up to £150,000 of funding from the England European Regional Development Fund (ERDF) as part of the European Structural and Investment Funds Growth Programme 2014-2020.
-The Department for Communities and Local Government is the Managing Authority for ERDF.
-Established by the European Union ERDF funds help local areas stimulate their economic development by investing in projects which will support innovation, businesses, create jobs and local community regenerations.
-For more information visit : https://www.gov.uk/european-growth-funding
+The Community Enterprise for Success Programme is part-financed by the European Union through the European Regional Development Fund Programme.
+The Department for Communities and Local Government is the Managing Authority for the European Regional Development Fund, which is one of the funds established by the European Union to help local areas stimulate their economic development by investing in projects which will support local businesses and create jobs.
+For more information visit www.communities.gov.uk/erdf